 But Jonah rose up to flee to Tarshish from the presence of the LORD So he went down to Joppa, found a ship which was going to Tarshish, paid the fare and went down into it to go with them to Tarshish from the presence of the LORD.Jonah 1:3(NASB)

-Instead of getting up and setting off towards Nineveh, to carry out the word of the Lord, we see that his actions caused Jonah to dig himself deeper and deeper into sin, selfishness and defiance against God's clear word.
+Instead of getting up and setting off towards Nineveh to carry out the Word of the Lord, we see that his actions caused Jonah to dig himself deeper and deeper into sin, selfishness, and defiance against God's clear call.

-Heavenly Father, I fear I am too ready and willing to criticise the behaviour of people like Jonah, who tried to circumnavigate Your word in order to escape carrying out Your plans and purposes in their life.
-Forgive me for the times I have turned a deaf ear to Your call or a blind eye to Your word of truth.
-Help me to be ready and willing to go where You would send me, to do what You would tell me to do and to develop a Christ-like heart of compassion for souls that are lost and bound for eternal separation from You.
+Heavenly Father, I fear I am too ready and willing to criticise the behaviour of Jonah who tried to circumnavigate Your Word in order to escape carrying out Your plans and purposes in his life.
+Forgive me for the times I have turned a deaf ear to Your call or a blind eye to Your Word of truth.
+Help me to be ready and willing to go where You would send me, to do what You would tell me to do, and to develop a Christ-like heart of compassion for souls that are lost and bound for eternal separation from You.
 I pray that many would hear the truth and turn from their sin to faith in Christ's finished work on Calvary.
-Help me to be alert to the promptings of the Holy Spirit in my life and to be ready and willing to do only those things that come from You - this I ask in Jesus' name, AMEN.
+Help me to be alert to the promptings of the Holy Spirit in my life and to be ready and willing to do only those things that come from You.
+This I ask in Jesus' name, AMEN.